Contents

 Not an annual contest like the others on this list, but to have one of your photos featured as an ‘APOD’ is quite an honor.

-Each day an astronomy image is crowned Astronomy Photograph of the Day and shared on the website.
+Each day an astronomy image is crowned Astronomy Photograph of the Day and shared on the famous website.

-Any astrophotography image can be considered and winners can range from DLSR nightscapes to Hubble deep space photos.
+To enter you can submit photos for consideration at any time Any astrophotography image can be considered and winners can range from DLSR nightscapes to Hubble deep space photos.

 The APOD site can be seen here and the submission page here.